-Community Workshop #2 (TBD)
+Community Workshop #2

-A second community workshop is planned for March 15, 2023, to collect feedback on the public review draft of the Housing Element.
-The workshop will primarily focus on the housing sites inventory and implementation programs.
-The public draft will be presented and small group discussions will be facilitated to gather input and address any comments from the community.
-A summary will be added in a future draft.
+A second community workshop was held on March 15, 2023, to collect feedback on the public review draft of the Housing Element.
+The workshop was primarily focused on the housing sites inventory and implementation programs.
+Staff and the consultants delivered a presentation followed by a Q&A session and discussion to solicit feedback from members of the public.
+The workshop was advertised through a variety of channels: